 When you work with me, you work with ALL of me.

-Sara Alvarado is a speaker, writer, trainer, and co-conspirator who works in racial justice and real estate.
-She believes that the way to tackle difficult topics in both life and business is to show up real, raw, bold, vulnerable and always ready for fun.
+Sara Alvarado is an author, speaker, teacher, and co-conspirator who works in racial justice and real estate.
+She believes that the way to tackle difficult topics in both life and business is to show up real, raw, bold, vulnerable, and always ready for fun.
 Sara’s first memoir, Dreaming In Spanish, comes out in March of 2023.

 Sara currently serves on the board for Centro Hispano, All Things Alzheimer’s and helped create and co-found STEP UP: Equity Matters.
-She is listed as a founder of both Nuestro Mundo Community School and Badger Rock Middle School where she also served as a board member.
+She is listed as a founder of both Nuestro Mundo Community School and Badger Rock Middle School, where she also served as a board member.
 She served on the boards of Sustain Dane as well as the local Realtor Association.
-Sara has been recognized in InBusiness Magazine’s 40 under 40 for (2013) and Madison’s M List (2015).
+Sara has been recognized in InBusiness Magazine’s 40 under 40 list (2013) and Madison Magazine’s M List (2015).